BlingCorp/bling/docs/widgets/tag_preview.md

-    show_client_content = false,  -- Whether or not to show the client content x = 10,                       -- The x-coord of the popup y = 10,                       -- The y-coord of the popup scale = 0.25                  -- The scale of the previews compared to the screen }
+    show_client_content = false,  -- Whether or not to show the client content x = 10,                       -- The x-coord of the popup y = 10,                       -- The y-coord of the popup scale = 0.25,                 -- The scale of the previews compared to the screen honor_padding = false,        -- Honor padding when creating widget size honor_workarea = false        -- Honor work area when creating widget size }
 ```

 Here are the signals available: